Updated: Sep 5, 2022

-Why Your Law Firm Needs An Internal Linking Plan
+Why Your Law Firm Website Needs An Internal Linking Plan

 When it comes to Lawyer SEO, it's no secret that content reigns supreme.
 Every blogger understands the importance of attracting both search engines and site visitors while writing high-quality content.
 However, content is insufficient on its own.
 Internal linking helps by directing crawlers and visitors to other pages.

 In short: Internal links are links from one page that direct to another within the same domain.
 It could be a link to a category (like an area of law), the main site navigation (like the homepage and landing pages), similar content (citations of previous articles), and so on.